metocean/moana-qc/README.md

 Currently, the data and metadata readers are both classes in readers.py.

 ---
+## Stationary vs mobile gear
+Fishing methods (or any other deployment method) are dividing into two categories for processing: "stationary" or "mobile."
+(Should be "passive" or "towed" in the future).
+Towed is simply gear towed behind a moving vessel.
+In this case, the sensor is always assumed to be in the same location as the vessel.
+Stationary gear is gear that is detached form the vessel (i.e. potting).
+All measurements in a stationary deployment are currently given the same position, which is the average between the first and last "good" location as recorded by the deck unit.
+If the first or last position is not near the surface, the stationary position cannot be calculated and processing will fail (see qc test "stationary_position_check" in qc_tests_df.py).

+---
 ## Quality control summary
 "Standard" oceanographic QC tests for temperature and pressure data are included in qc_tests_df.py.
 Most of these are based on QARTOD or Argo tests.
 If any new tests are needed, that is most likely the best place to put them.
 The tests in qc_test_df.py were originally provided by the Berring Data Collective, then modified at MetOcean.
 For each test, a quality flag is assigned:
 Quality flag values = [0,1,2,3,4]